-Postmates, the on-demand delivery company that operates across the United States announced the launch of a new all-electric autonomous delivery robot equipped with the latest NVIDIA Jetson AGX Xavier module for autonomous machines.
+Postmates, the on-demand delivery company that operates across the United States presented a new all-electric autonomous delivery robot equipped with the latest NVIDIA Jetson AGX Xavier module for autonomous machines at GTC Silicon Valley in San Jose.

 The robot called Serve can carry 50 pounds of goods with a range of 30 miles.
 The system is designed to work alongside the Postmates fleet and can move items over short distances efficiently, the company said.